Haymarket, Edinburgh

-War Memorial
+War memorial

 In the centre of the crossroads at the heart of Haymarket is a war memorial in the form of a clock tower that was unveiled in 1922.
 It is principally to commemorate former players of Heart of Midlothian F.C. but also for players from other Scottish clubs, those being Hibernian, Raith Rovers, Dunfermline, East Fife and St Bernard's, who were also part of McCrae's Battalion, known as "The footballers' Battalion", who died in World Wars I and II.
 It was designed by the sculptor Henry Snell Gamley.
 The memorial was temporarily removed in 2010 to allow construction of the tramway across the road junction.
 It was replaced in a slightly different position in 2013, in time for the commemoration of the centenary of the outbreak of World War I. The clock was made by James Ritchie & Son, who were clockmakers in Edinburgh.

 Transport interchange

-The newly redeveloped Haymarket railway station is located here and is called at by the busy commuter services to Glasgow and Fife, as well as long-distance services to Carlisle, Inverness and Aberdeen.
+The redeveloped Haymarket railway station is located here and is called at by the busy commuter services to Glasgow and Fife, as well as long-distance services to Carlisle, Inverness and Aberdeen.

 Edinburgh Trams' Haymarket stop is located adjacently north of the station for connections to the west of the city as far as Edinburgh Airport and the city centre to the east.
 The westbound tramway continues off-street at this point via Haymarket Yards.

 Lothian Buses are the main operator for local bus connections to and from the interchange stop on Haymarket Terrace, and nearby Dalry Road.
 Routes to West Lothian, Falkirk and Stirling areas are operated by McGill's Scotland East and Lothian Country (a Lothian Buses brand).
 Express coach connections from Glasgow are operated by Scottish Citylink.

 The taxi rank is situated in Rosebery Crescent.